What is VectorStyler

 Use multiple opened Layers panels, to copy or arrange objects between different canvases of the document, or different layers of the same canvas.

 Using multiple Layers panels locked to documents or canvases improves a design workflow of creating complex documents with reused symbols.
-For example, it is possible to use a Layers panel as an access to a collection of symbols stored on a Reference Canvas, while working on a design.
+For example, it is possible to use a Layers panel as a way to access a collection of symbols stored on a Reference Canvas, while working on a design.

 Symbols and Styling